sentenz/convention/internal/about/web-page.md

 #### 2.1.4.
 Jekyll

 [Jekyll](https://github.com/jekyll/jekyll) is a plain, blog-aware, static site generator perfect for personal, project, or organization sites.
 Think of it like a file-based CMS, without all the complexity.
-Jekyll takes the content, renders Markdown and Liquid templates, and creats a complete, static website ready to be served by Apache, Nginx or another web server.
+Jekyll takes the content, renders Markdown and Liquid templates, and creates a complete, static website ready to be served by Apache, Nginx or another web server.

 #### 2.1.5.
 Nuxt.js